 I’m a sole practitioner having difficulties renewing my professional indemnity insurance (PII).
-I’ve had several quotes that are too expensive.
-I’m thinking about closing down my practice.
-Can I continue to advise on matters after my current PII expires?
+I’m thinking of closing my practice.
+Can I continue to advise on matters after my PII expires?

 Yes.
-If you’re unable to renew your insurance, the SRA will provide you with a limited period of time to find cover or close down your practice in an orderly fashion.
+If you’re unable to renew your insurance, the Solicitors Regulation Authority (SRA) will give you a limited period of time to find cover or close down your practice in an orderly fashion.

-Your current insurer is required to provide you with up to 90 days further cover.
+Your current insurer is required to provide you with up to 90 days of further cover.

 These 90 days are divided into two distinct parts: